mrinal054/TKV-AutoQC/README.md

 - Optimizers, `adam`, `adamw`
 - Schedulers: ReduceLROnPlateau, cosine_warmup, cosine_warmup_v2 (no base LR)
 - `kfold`: number of folds used by `StratifiedKFold` during training.
 Use an integer `>= 2`.
-- `run_folds`: optional list of fold indices to train (for example `[0]` or `[0, 1]`).
+- `run_folds`: defaults to `[0]`, so only fold 0 is trained.
 Set to `null` to run all folds.
 - `retrain.resume_folds`: list of fold indices to resume when `resume_train: True`.

 ### Dataset Inputs, Outputs, and Execution Phase

 > **Note on split usage:** The dataset-preparation scripts produce patient-disjoint `train`, `val`, and `test` Excel logs.
 Multiple scans from one patient may occur within a single split, but the same patient must not occur across splits.
-During training, the trainer reads `excel_train_dir` and creates internal fold-level train/validation splits from that sheet. `excel_test_dir` is used as the held-out evaluation sheet during `phase: test` or `phase: both`.
-The created `val` Excel log can be used for model-development evaluation, and the created `test` Excel log should be reserved for final evaluation.
-If multiple scans per patient remain in `excel_train_dir`, internal cross-validation should also use patient-group-aware folds to avoid within-training-set patient leakage.
+The default public configuration trains only fold 0 (`run_folds: [0]`), matching the demonstrated experiments.
+After training, run `phase: test` with the generated validation workbook for development evaluation, then point `excel_test_dir` to the held-out test workbook for final evaluation.
+The internal fold split is generated from `excel_train_dir` with `StratifiedKFold`; therefore, users requiring patient-disjoint internal folds should ensure one row per patient in the training workbook or adapt the fold splitter.

 Dataset routing, Excel input files, output directories, and pipeline phase are all YAML-controlled.
 No command-line arguments are required beyond specifying the config itself.